Zababako/swiftygram/README.md

 // TODO

-# How to expand (Method you want to use is not represented in a wrapper)
+# How to expand (Method I want to use is not represented in the wrapper)

 // TODO